NDAB19001U Reactive and Event Based Systems (REB)

 - Design and implement applications using event stream processing techniques.

-Discrete Math and basic algorithms and data structures as obtained in Diskret Matematik og Algoritmer (DMA)
+Discrete Math and basic algorithms and data structures as obtained in Diskret Matematik og Algoritmer (DMA) or Discrete Mathematics and Formal Languages (DMFS).

 - 7,5 ECTS